 Interest rate risk is the risk that future cash flows will fluctuate as a result of changes in market interest rates.
-The Company is exposed to interest rate fluctuations on its bank loan which bears a floating rate of interest.
-Average bank debt outstanding during the year ending December 31, 2016 was \$154.9 million (2015 - \$356.6 million).
-For the year ended December 31, 2016, a 1.0 percent change to the effective interest rate would have a \$1.1 million impact on net loss (2015 - \$2.7 million).
+The Corporation is exposed to interest rate fluctuations on its bank loan which bears a floating rate of interest.
+Average bank debt outstanding during the year ending December 31, 2017 was \$185.0 million (2016 - \$154.9 million).
+For the year ended December 31, 2017, a 1.0 percent change to the effective interest rate would have a \$1.4 million impact on net loss (2016 - \$1.1 million).

 The following table summarizes the sensitivity of the fair value of the Corporation's market risk management positions to fluctuations in natural gas prices, crude oil prices, and foreign exchange.
 All such fluctuations were evaluated independently, with all other variables held constant.
-In assessing the potential impact of these fluctuations, the Corporation believes that the volatilities presented below are reasonable measures.
 Fluctuations in crude oil and natural gas prices would have had the following impact on the net loss: